Statue of Kamehameha I (Kapaau, Hawaii): Spiritual and cultural significance

 One of the statue's most important cultural functions is its role in the annual celebration of Kamehameha Day, a two-day festival starting on June 11 in which much of the Hawaiian population participates.
 Activities include hula, chanting, singing, and telling stories about Kamehameha and the significance of the holiday.
 Various cultural groups, including representatives of each island, travel to the sculpture to present and drape it with long lei (See lei (garland).)
-In addition, a parade takes place during the festival, beginning in Hāwī (See Hawi, Hawaii) and ending at a location just past the sculpture in Kapaau.
+In addition, a parade takes place during the festival, beginning in Hāwī (See Hawi, Hawaii) and ending at a location just past the sculpture in Kapaʻau.
 Those participating often stop at the sculpture to bestow offerings before moving on.

 Kamehameha the Great (original cast) has also become an important political symbol for the Hawaiian Islands.
 It is featured on the official Hawaiian state seal (See Seal of Hawaii), and in the logo of the Kamehameha Schools, which has campuses located throughout the Islands.
-In 1959, a replica of the statue was cast and placed inside the United States Capitol as part of the National Statuary Hall Collection to honor Hawaii becoming the fiftieth state.
+In 1959, a replica of the statue was cast and placed inside the United States Capitol as part of the National Statuary Hall Collection to honor Hawaiʻi becoming the fiftieth state.
 Various businesses, especially those working in the tourist trade, have capitalized on the resulting popularity of the sculpture; its image has been used to decorate brochures, postcards, T-shirts, folk-art, etc., and small reproductions of the sculpture are popular souvenirs in many shops.